Icinga/icinga2/doc/8-differences-between-icinga-1x-and-2.md

 Notifications are a new object type in Icinga 2.
 Imagine the following notification configuration problem in Icinga 1.x:

-Service A should notify contact X via SMS
+* Service A should notify contact X via SMS
-Service B should notify contact X via Mail
+* Service B should notify contact X via Mail
-Service C should notify contact Y via Mail and SMS Contact X and Y should also be used for authorization (e.g. in Classic UI)
+* Service C should notify contact Y via Mail and SMS
+* Contact X and Y should also be used for authorization (e.g. in Classic UI)

 The only way achieving a semi-clean solution is to

-Create contact X-sms, set service_notification_command for sms, assign contact to service A
+* Create contact X-sms, set service_notification_command for sms, assign contact to service A
-Create contact X-mail, set service_notification_command for mail, assign contact to service B
+* Create contact X-mail, set service_notification_command for mail, assign contact to service B
-Create contact Y, set service_notification_command for sms and mail, assign contact to service C
+* Create contact Y, set service_notification_command for sms and mail, assign contact to service C
-Create contact X without notification commands, assign to service A and B
+* Create contact X without notification commands, assign to service A and B

 Basically you are required to create duplicated contacts for either each notification method or used for authorization only.

 Icinga 2 attempts to solve that problem in this way

-Create user X, set SMS and Mail attributes, used for authorization Create user Y, set SMS and Mail attributes, used for authorization Create notification A-SMS, set notification_command for sms, add user X, assign notification A-SMS to service A
+* Create user X, set SMS and Mail attributes, used for authorization
+* Create user Y, set SMS and Mail attributes, used for authorization
+* Create notification A-SMS, set notification_command for sms, add user X, assign notification A-SMS to service A
-Create notification B-Mail, set notification_command for mail, add user X, assign notification Mail to service B
+* Create notification B-Mail, set notification_command for mail, add user X, assign notification Mail to service B
-Create notification C-SMS, set notification_command for sms, add user Y, assign notification C-SMS to service C
+* Create notification C-SMS, set notification_command for sms, add user Y, assign notification C-SMS to service C
-Create notification C-Mail, set notification_command for mail, add user Y, assign notification C-Mail to service C
+* Create notification C-Mail, set notification_command for mail, add user Y, assign notification C-Mail to service C

 > **Note**
 >
-> Notification objects are not required to be service agnostic.
+> Notification objects are not required to be service-agnostic.
 They may use
 > global notification templates and can be added to a service wherever needed.

-Previously in Icinga 1.x it looked like
+Previously in Icinga 1.x it looked like this:

     service -> (contact, contactgroup) -> notification command

-In Icinga 2 it will look like
+In Icinga 2 it will look like this:

     Service -> Notification -> NotificationCommand
                             -> User, UserGroup

 ### Escalations